-Acute hepatic encephalopathy develops because of serious liver disease.
-According to the Canadian Liver Foundation, this condition mainly occurs in people with:
+Acute hepatic encephalopathy develops because of severe liver disease.
+This condition mainly occurs in people with:

-- toxic hepatitis, which may be caused by exposure to alcohol, chemicals, drugs, or supplements
+- toxic hepatitis: may be caused by exposure to alcohol, chemicals, drugs (recreational or prescription), or supplements

-- Reye’s syndrome, a rare, serious condition primarily seen in children that results in sudden swelling and inflammation of the liver and brain (CLF).
+- Reye’s syndrome: a rare and serious condition primarily seen in children that causes sudden swelling and inflammation of the liver and brain

-Acute hepatic encephalopathy also indicates terminal liver failure.
+Acute hepatic encephalopathy may also be a sign of terminal liver failure.

-The exact cause of hepatic encephalopathy is not known.
-It is brought on by a buildup of toxins in the bloodstream and occurs when the liver fails to function properly.
+The exact cause of hepatic encephalopathy is unknown.
+However, it’s usually triggered by a buildup of toxins in the bloodstream.
+This occurs when the liver fails to break down toxins properly.

-The liver removes toxic chemicals from the body.
+The liver removes toxic chemicals such as ammonia from the body.
 These toxins are left over from proteins that are metabolized or broken down for use by various organs in the body.
-The kidneys change these toxins into safer substances that are then removed from the body through the urine.
-When the liver is damaged, it is unable to filter out all the toxins.
-When the kidneys cannot complete this process, toxins build up in the bloodstream.
-Toxic buildup can damage the organs and nerves.
+The kidneys change these toxins into safer substances that are then removed from the body through urination.

 Hepatic encephalopathy may be triggered by:

 - Infections such as pneumonia

 - use of medications to suppress the immune system

 - eating too much protein